How to Track Your Shopify Store with ClickFlare: From Product Views to Final Sale

 2. Enter your lander URL and give it a name

-🔗 Note: Be sure to update the CTA buttons or links on your lander to use the ClickFlare click URL.
-This ensures tracking when the user is redirected to Shopify.
+Note: Be sure to update the CTA buttons or links on your lander to use the ClickFlare click URL.
+This ensures tracking continuity when users are redirected to Shopify.

 4. Create an Offer (Your Shopify Store)